 As a regular newsreader on ITN news and anchor for Tonight, 2019 was a very busy year for Ranvir, culminating in interviewing some of the top political leaders ahead of the General Election and covering the election results for ITN on the day.

 Ranvir has fronted several ITV primetime factual series.
-The successful Eat, Shop, Save is now on its third series.
+The successful Eat, Shop, Save is now on its fourth series.
 The show sees Ranvir and her team of experts help families to eat and save their way to household happiness.
-Real Stories With Ranvir Singh, told the unique stories of people involved in extraordinary, life-changing events.
-Since 2014 Ranvir has guest presented several Tonight specials including - Fast Food: The Big Fat Truth and Sun, Sea and School times.
+Real Stories with Ranvir Singh successfully ran for two series.
+It told the unique stories of people involved in extraordinary, life-changing events.
 Ranvir has also co presented The Martin Lewis Show Live.

 Ranvir spent 12 years at the BBC where she was a producer, reporter and presenter on both regional and national radio and television.
 She co-presented BBC North West Tonight for nearly five years and in 2010 was awarded “Best On Screen Talent” at the Royal Television Society’s North West Awards.

 Ranvir was born and brought up in Preston.
 She attended Lancaster University where she studied Philosophy and English Literature.
 After finishing her degree, Ranvir returned to Preston to complete a postgraduate qualification in Broadcast Journalism.
-In 2013 Ranvir was awarded an Honorary Fellowship by the University of Central Lancashire and in 2017 became a Chancellor for the University.
+In 2013, Ranvir was awarded an Honorary Fellowship by the University of Central Lancashire and in 2017 became a Chancellor for UCLan.